Common Reasons Your Garage Door Won’t Open or Close Properly

 Door Is Off Balance

-A properly balanced garage door should stay in place when partially open.
-If it doesn’t, there may be an issue with the springs or overall system balance.
+A balanced door should stay in place when partially open.

 Obstructions in the Door’s Path